jefflunt/how_slow/README.md

   `:log_file` option is provided as a very stripped down, simple choice if all you want for you app metrics is simplicity.
 * `:email_options` - the list of default options for metrics emails.
-Any options you passed to `HowSlow::Mailer::metrics_email` will override these defaults.
+Any options you pass to `HowSlow::Mailer::metrics_email` will override these defaults.

 [1]: http://en.wikipedia.org/wiki/Federal_Information_Security_Management_Act_of_2002